cloudmesh/cloudmesh-openapi/README-source.md

 ## scikit learn

-Before running these commands Please install Cloudmesh-openapi and test a Quickstart for confifuration checks.
+Before running these commands Please install Cloudmesh-openapi and test a Quickstart for configuration checks.

 ## Run all these commands from the cloudmesh-openapi directory.

-* This Command will the .py file for the module in the Scikit learn.
+* This Command will generate the .py file for the module in the Scikit learn.

   cms openapi sklearn  sklearn.linear_model.LinearRegression Linregpytest